handley-lab/anesthetic/README.rst

     cd docs
     make html

-and viewed by opening ``docs/build/html/index.html`` in a browser.
+and view the documentation by opening ``docs/build/html/index.html`` in a browser.
 To regenerate the automatic RST files run:

 .. code:: bash